bigpoppacode/bigpoppacode.io/api/functions-the-first-frontier.md

 ---
 title: 'Functions The First Frontier'
-subTitle: 'An Introduction to Functions in JavaScript (In Progress)'
+subTitle: 'An Introduction to Functions in JavaScript'
 excerpt: 'I want to be the best.
 I want to be the best simple and plain, thats what drives me - Kobe Bryant'
 featureImage: '/img/functions-the-first-frontier.png'
 date: '10/28/21'
+order: 0
 ---

 ![function](/img/mamba.gif)